We warmly welcome visits to our school.

 Wet ones will be dealt with as soon as we know about it and we will discreetly hand you the wet clothes at the end of the day.
 We will try our best with dirty ones but we may need you to come and clean your child up if they need more than a few baby wipes!

 Please wash and return any spare clothes school provides as soon as possible as we have a limited supply.

 Of course, we will not change your child if you have not given consent for us to do this.
 Consent forms are in the pack which you will be given when your child starts school.

 My child is not fully toilet trained yet.
 What should I do?

 First of all, please do not worry.
 Try your best to get this done before September.
 However, we do know that some children find this trickier than others so please let us know on the day that your child visits if this is the case.
 We prefer that children wear pants to school if possible (provide lots of spares and some spare clothing and wipes) or your child can wear pull-ups.
 If they are in pull-ups then girls should wear trousers or leggings under their skirts so that other children do not become aware of this.
 On PE days children in pull-ups should wear jogging pants or leggings to school so that they do not need to change (grey or blue please).

-We can provide support with toilet training, but really this is something that parents need to do.
+Whilst we can provide support with toilet training, this really this is something that parents need to do.

 How will I tell you who is picking up my child?

 What do I do if I am not going to be able to pick my child up at exactly 3.15 each day?